shrutiprakashgupta/RISCV_Formal_Verification/exe_stage/README.md

 ## Child Stages
 The behaviour of the children stages are verified with the assertions put on the execute stage output and thus there is no need to write separate testbenches for each of them.

+## Errors/Bugs Detected
+1. Division and Remainder operations work giving wrong output in the following cases
+- stall signal not affecting PC : further added to the logic of stage1
+- exceptional cases : when the divisor is zero, consuming 32 cycles in division is not a wise choice, also the output coming out after 32 cycles was not correct.
+This was further rectified by making RTL changes in divider module.